So, you want an easy way to steep coffee and an easy cleanup?

 • Let the coffee steep for 4 minutes (or longer, depending on the size of your tea ball).

-You now have an amazing tasting coffee using a tea ball, one of the most fun ways you can make coffee.
-The coffee will taste a bit more watery than you might be used to.
+You now have an amazing tasting coffee using a tea ball, one of the most fun ways to make coffee.

 Conclusion